apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 above.

-For each of the scripts discussed below, refer to
-[The Command-Line Interface](../../cli/index.html) for more information on their arguments and usage.
+For each of the scripts discussed below, refer to [Cordova CLI Reference](../../../cordova-cli/index.html) for more information on their arguments and usage.
 Each script has a name that matches the corresponding CLI command.
 For example, `cordova-ios/bin/create` is equivalent to `cordova create`.